 - feeling tense, wound up and edgy

-If some of these symptoms are impacting on your life they could be causing isolation and can eventually lead to depression.
-Talk about your anxiety symptoms with a doctor, counsellor or mental health professional.
+If some of these symptoms are impacting on your life, it’s a good idea to talk about them with a doctor, counsellor or mental health professional.
 It may take time to feel better, but getting professional help can support you in managing anxiety and reduce its effects on your life and wellbeing.

 At any time, if you feel that you may harm yourself or have thoughts of suicide, talk to family or friends and inform your doctor as a matter of urgency.
 You can ring a phone service such as Lifeline 13 11 14, available 24 hours a day.
 If you are the loved one or carer, dial triple zero (000).